mandic19/trello-clone/README.md

 This is a sample project with a purpose to replicate Trello board and it's functionalities.

+## Instalation

+### Development

+1. Navigate to a following directory: `cd docker/dev`
+2. Run command: `docker-compose -p "app_name" up --build`
+3. Run command: `winpty docker-compose exec api bash` and in the docker container:
+   - Navigate to `application/api` subdirectory
+   - Run `apt-get update`
+   - Run `composer install`
+   - Run `php init` and chose in which environment you want to run it
+   - Run `php yii migrate`

+### Production

+1. Navigate to a following directory: `cd docker/prod`
+2. Run command: `docker-compose -p "app_name" up --build`
+3. Run command: `winpty docker-compose exec api bash` and in the docker container:
+   - Navigate to `application/api` subdirectory
+   - Run `apt-get update`
+   - Run `composer install`
+   - Run `php init` and chose in which environment you want to run it
+   - Run `php yii migrate`

 ## Technologies

     ├── FRONTEND                      # React.JS